amarilindra/Show-Hide-Mac-Desktop-Icons/README.md

 =====
 <img src="assets/icon.png" width="250px" height="250px"/>

-This is a simple Automator app writen is shell script that toggles the visibility of desktop icons in macOS.
+This is a simple Automator app writen is shell script that toggle the visibility of desktop icons in macOS.

 All you have to do is, download the app and extract the zip file.